MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/scriptblock-element-for-expressionbinding-for-controls-for-configuration-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: ScriptBlock Element for ExpressionBinding for Controls for Configuration (Format)
+title: ScriptBlock Element for ExpressionBinding for Controls for Configuration
-description: ScriptBlock Element for ExpressionBinding for Controls for Configuration (Format)
+description: ScriptBlock Element for ExpressionBinding for Controls for Configuration
 ---
-# ScriptBlock Element for ExpressionBinding for Controls for Configuration (Format)
+# ScriptBlock Element for ExpressionBinding for Controls for Configuration

 Specifies the script whose value is displayed by the common control.
 This element is used when defining a common control that can be used by all the views in the formatting file.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-Controls Element of Configuration (Format)
+- Controls Element
-Control Element for Controls for Configuration (Format) CustomControl Element for Control for Configuration (Format) CustomEntries Element for CustomControl for Configuration (Format) CustomEntry Element for CustomControl for Controls for Configuration (Format) CustomItem Element for CustomEntry for Controls for Configuration ExpressionBinding Element for CustomItem for Controls for Configuration (Format) ScriptBlock Element for ExpressionBinding for Controls for Configuration (Format)
+- Control Element
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- ExpressionBinding Element
+- ScriptBlock Element

 ## Syntax